NEW MEMBER OFFER!

-Use a long cordelette or sling to create a fast, safe, and easy self-equalizing quad anchor
+Use a long cordelette or sling to create a fast, safe, and self-equalizing quad anchor

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-The quadalette aka the “quad” offers a strong, fast, redundant, simple anchor when distributing forces between pieces is a high priority.
-Note that the quad will extend slightly should either side fail, making it best suited for routes with modern, two-bolt belays and/or ice routes when using two screws at a stance.
+The quadalette, aka the quad anchor offers a strong, fast, redundant, and simple anchor.
+It’s great for when distributing forces between pieces is a high priority.
+Note that the quad will extend slightly should either side fail.
+That makes it best suited for routes with modern, two-bolt belays and/or ice routes when using two screws at a stance.
 The quad also works well on multi-piece gear anchors, though it requires more consideration.

-Building a quad requires either a cordelette at least 14 feet in length (6mm nylon minimum or 5.5mm tech cord) or a quadruple-length sling.
-You can easily store either on your harness.
+Building a quad requires either a cordelette at least 14 feet in length (6mm nylon minimum or 5.5mm tech cord), a quadruple-length sling (240cm), or two 120cm slings.
+You can easily store this system on your harness.
 Here’s how to tie it:

 • Unfurl your sling or cordelette into one giant loop and double it into a smaller, two-stranded loop.